andreasmhallberg/readingnotes/Saiegh-Haddad, 2016. The Impact of Diglossia on Voweled and Unvoweled Word Reading in Arabic.md

 - Independent role of two types of diacritics: 3-4

-  > A true understanding of the role of novelization on reading accuracy and speed in Arabic, as well as in lexical access and comprehension, requires, an understanding of the independent role of the two systems of Arabic diacritics: phonemic and morpho-syntactic.
+> A true understanding of the role of vowelization in reading accuracy and speed in Arabic, as well as in lexical access and comprehension, requires an understanding of the independent role of the two systems of Arabic diacritics: phonemic and morpho-syntactic.

 - Sublexical (phonemic/syllabic) word processing in inexperienced readers, lexical processing in experienced readers.
 4